World Water Day: 2021 – Valuing Water

-The theme for 2021 is "Valuing Water".
-People were invited to join a global conversation to "tell us your stories, thoughts and feelings about water" on social media using the hashtag #Water2me.
+The theme for 2021 was "Valuing Water".
+People were invited to join a global conversation to "tell us your stories, thoughts and feelings about water" on social media using the hashtag "#Water2me".
 The campaign looked beyond the issue of pricing, asking the public: "How is water important to your home and family life, your livelihood, your cultural practices, your wellbeing, your local environment?".

 2022 – Groundwater, Making the Invisible Visible

-The theme for 2022 is "Groundwater, Making the Invisible Visible".
+The theme for 2022 was "Groundwater, Making the Invisible Visible".
 Groundwater is the largest source of freshwater on earth.
 However, being stored underneath the surface, it is often overlooked.
 Therefore, IGRAC and UNESCO-IHP initiated a World Water Day exclusively focused on this resource.
-The campaign is built around three main groundwater-related topics/issues, namely: (1) The invisible ingredient in food, (2) a resource without borders, and (3) a finite supply.
+The campaign was built around three main groundwater-related topics/issues, namely: (1) The invisible ingredient in food, (2) a resource without borders, and (3) a finite supply.
 The campaign also built around other products and events in this so-called 'year of groundwater'.
-The groundwater catalogue will be launched during the World Water Forum in Dakar, Senegal.
-The final event related to the campaign will be the Groundwater Summit 2022, held in Paris, France.
+The groundwater catalogue was launched during the World Water Forum in Dakar, Senegal.
+The final event related to the campaign was the Groundwater Summit 2022, held in Paris, France.

+2023 – Accelerating Change

+The theme for 2023 was "accelerating change".
+Dysfunction throughout the water cycle undermines progress on all major global issues, from health to hunger, gender equality to jobs, education to industry, and disasters to peace.

+2024 – Water for Prosperity and Peace

+The theme for 2024 was "Water for Peace".
+The key messages read, "Water can create peace or spark conflict.
+When water is scarce or polluted, or when people have unequal, or no access, tensions can rise between communities and countries.", "Prosperity and peace rely on water.
+As nations manage climate change, mass migration and political unrest, they must put water cooperation at the heart of their plans.", and "Water can lead us out of crisis.
+We can foster harmony between communities and countries by uniting around the fair and sustainable use of water – from United Nations conventions at the international level, to actions at the local level."

+2025 - Glacier preservation

+The theme for 2025 was "Glacier Preservation".
+Glaciers are critical to life - their meltwater is essential for drinking water, agriculture, industry, clean energy production and healthy ecosystems.